kwonoh/LibOGDF.uplugin/README.md

 1. Copy `OGDF` folder to `Plugins` folder under your project directory.
 2. [Download precompiled binaries](https://www.dropbox.com/s/0by0dt5ryaxwqqc/OGDF-Lib.zip?dl=0) and extract it to `OGDF/ThirdParty/OGDF/Lib`.
-Check your `Lib` directory, it should looks like `OGDF/ThirdParty/OGDF/Lib/Mac`, `OGDF/ThirdParty/OGDF/Lib/Windows`.
+Check your `Lib` directory, it should looks like `OGDF/ThirdParty/OGDF/Lib/Mac`, `OGDF/ThirdParty/OGDF/Lib/Win32` and `OGDF/ThirdParty/OGDF/Lib/Win64`.
 3. Add `OGDF` under `PublicDependencyModuleNames` in your `*.Build.cs` file to include header files from your project.